Our Mission

 GREEK LANGUAGE CLASSES FOR ADULTS

-We are pleased to announce that our Greek Language Classes for Adults program restarted in the 2024-2025 school year after a few years of recess.
+We are pleased to announce that our Greek Language Classes for Adults program restarted last year after a few years of recess.
 Our classes are taught by Dr. Eliana Antoniou and her daughter, Evva.

-The program involves 34 classes from October 3, 2024 to May 29, 2025.
+The program involves weekly classes from October 9, 2025 to May 7, 2026 (except during the Thanksgiving, Christmas, New Year’s and Holy Week holidays).
 Each class is one and half hours and includes the Ellinopoula platform.
 The emphasis is on practicing Greek in conversation and common language usage.
 The sessions are not intense but fun and encourage conversation and the spoken language.
-The next semester will start in Fall 2025.